malikwachter/malikwachter/README.md

 - 👋 Hi, I’m @malikwachter
 - 👀 I’m interested in linux
 - 🌱 I’m currently learning kotlin
-- 📫 How to reach me @malikwachter:gitter.im
+- 📫 How to reach me https://feddit.de/u/mawacode

 <!---
 malikwachter/malikwachter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.